 - What are the next steps?

-You may be thinking the same things we did, so let’s get to it.
+You may think the same things we did, so let’s get to it.
 Here’s what you need to know about mono mono twins.

 What Causes Mono Mono Twins?

 In most cases, the embryo will split into two separate amniotic sacs within a few days.
-But in some cases, the splitting process happens slowly, or not at all.
-As a result, the twins share the same “everything”—which are the amniotic sac and placenta.
+But in some cases, the splitting process happens slowly or not at all.
+As a result, the twins share the same “everything”—the amniotic sac and placenta.

 Complications Associated With Mono Mono Twins